verhagen/vagrant-jekyll/README.md

 On the host computer open in a browser http://192.168.33.10:4000/

 ## Edit an already existing Jekyll GitHub pages project

 Open the `Vagrantfile` and uncomment the line `config.vm.synced_folder` update the first value `~/git/project-name`, which is the directory on the host.

-Launch the vragrant box
+Launch the vagrant box

     $ vagrant box update